geoff1111/sqlite-bc-ext/README.md

 the compiler, VM, or SQLite adapter directly, plus an interactive JimTcl and `jsqlite` tutorial.

-This extension was written with assistance from LLM's.
+The files comprising this extension and test suite/tutorial were written with assistance from LLM's.

 ## Quick start